jsiskreynes-astro/jsiskreynes-astro.github.io/presentations.md

 main_nav: true
 nav_order: 6
 ---

-title: Presentations
----

-This provides an exhaustive list of my invited and contributed presentations at conferences, workshops, seminars, and mission collaborations since 2022.

 Since **May 2022**, I have given **37 presentations** (17 invited and 17 contributed) at international conferences, workshops, mission collaborations, and institutional seminars.

+This page provides an exhaustive list of these presentations.

 ---